Raise Giving Kids Using the Beautiful Once-a-Month Strategy (March)

-I was so moved by the story that I changed what we were going to give to this month and we spent a little time at the fundraiser.
-It was awesome.
-Do you see all the bags of cookies we bought?
+Also, do you see in the picture above all the bags of cookies we bought?
 In the short amount of time that I was chatting with the adoptive mother, two of my boys ate six cookies each!
 Six!

 If you decide to take use this giving strategy, remember this is YOUR THING.
 Do what God places on YOUR HEART.
 Whatever works, big or little.
 Your family will be moved by however you decide to extend your hand.
 And hopefully, so will the people you give to.

 Your brain bounces between your day at work, what time(s) your kids need to be at practice, your teen’s missing school assignments, that you haven’t called your mom lately, the load of the laundry to be switched, “What’s for dinner?” and “Why are 3 of my brain-tabs frozen?”